Personal hygiene, periods and how to feel good

-How should you wash your V-zone?
+How should you wash your V-Zone during your period?

-How often should you change your protection?
+How often should you change your period products?

 Whether you use tampons, sanitary pads, menstrual cups or reusable period pants, it’s a good idea to change them regularly to keep you feeling fresh and comfortable.
 Exactly how many times a day will depend on your personal preference and flow.
 In general, you may need to change more frequently when your flow is at its heaviest – usually the first two days of your period.
 Also, and although it is a very rare condition, it’s especially important to change your tampon often to make sure that you’re not at risk of Toxic Shock Syndrome (TSS).